CostaAspro708/dream-team-selector/README.md

 # Dream Team Selector

 A soccer team selector created using react, javascript and the MARVEL API.
+To use the application click on the position card on the football field, then a characters name.
+You are able to search for character on the right in the search text box.
 The MARVEL API can be found at https://developer.marvel.com/

 ## Getting Started